 So, How Does The 20-minute Rule Work?

 In simple terms, pick something you want to learn and focus on it for twenty minutes before you quit.
-Come back to it and try it again for another 20 minutes before you give up.
+Come back to it and try it again for another 20 minutes before you stop or give up.

 For instance, gamers, movie addicts, or book lovers understand this principle.
 Many of us do not get addicted to something or understand something the first time.
 It’s surprising to say you will get addicted after playing badly for the first time.
 But with time, things change, and you begin to understand how the game works.
 Once the progress is established, you and the projects or tasks become inseparable.

-What Does Research Say About The 20-minute rule?
+What Does Research Say About The 20-minute Rule?

 Research on The Effects of Chronic Multitasking on Analytical Writing says that the best way to get the most out of what you are doing is to concentrate on one thing at a time.
 When you try to focus on one thing for a longer period, it becomes difficult to keep your mind on that one thing.